Mutations

 Findings

-This mutation was first reported in a pedigree known as PERTH1, which had familial early onset AD.
-As reported, the family had four affected individuals over three generations.
+This mutation was first reported in an Australian pedigree known as PERTH1, which had familial early onset AD (Kwok et al., 1997).
+The family had four affected individuals over three generations.
 The mutation segregated with disease in this family; it was present in all three living affected family members and absent in three unaffected members.
 Affected family members developed symptoms at 33, 34, and 38 years; age at onset was unknown in one individual.

-M233T was also found in two French kindreds, the first with five affected individuals over three generations.
+M233T was also found in three French kindreds, the first with five affected individuals over three generations named ALZ 079.
 Age of onset in this family ranged from 38 to 45 years and segregation with disease was confirmed (Campion et al., 1999).
 A second French kindred, known as ALZ 202, consisted of three affected individuals who met NINCDS-ADRDA criteria for probable or definite AD.
-Age at onset in this family was 38 to 40 years.
-Segregation with disease could not be assessed (Raux et al., 2005).
+Age at onset in this family was 38 to 40 years (Raux et al., 2005).
+Lastly, a family identified as EXT 1201 had an age at onset between 44 and 45 years and disease duration of two to four years (Lanoiselée et al., 2017).
+Segregation with disease was not assessed.

 This mutation has also been found in two Korean women with early onset AD, but no known family history of dementia (Park et al., 2008; Park et al., 2020).
 The first reported case experienced symptom onset at age 34 (Park et al., 2008).
 Her disease progressed rapidly; at age 36 she scored 20/30 on the Korean Mini-Mental State Examination; two years later she scored 4/30.
 Symptoms included memory and visuospatial impairments, apraxia, aphasia, and optic ataxia.
 The other Korean carrier began experiencing memory impairment and depression at age 29 (Park et al., 2020).